mhweiner/HMJS/README.md

 ## Benefits

+- Componentize your views!
 - Very few depedencies.
 Comes with everything you need except jQuery.
-- View logic and markup encapsulation (componentization)
-- Callbacks when view has been rendered, and when viewmodel function (window.welcome, in the example) returns/exits
+- Callbacks when component and DOM node are ready.
-- Ability to easily manipulate or tear down views
+- Ability to easily manipulate or tear down views.
 - jQuery plugin
-- Fast performance
+- Super fast performance
 - Very small file size
-- Node mutation detection (detect when new view component is rendered)

 ## Installation